EPIC DAY TOURS FROM INTERLAKEN

-Tip: The food at Niederhorn Guest House it actually quite good!
+Tip: The food at Niederhorn Guest House is actually quite good!

 Okay, here is another tip for lake and town lovers.
 Lake Thun – is amazing.
 Whether you stroll along it or go on a Lake Thun boat cruise and thus one of my favorite day trips from Interlaken.

-Once you are in this really pretty town you can stroll the old town center and I definitely suggest getting up Klein Matterhorn.
+Once you are in this beautiful town, you can stroll the old town center, and I definitely suggest getting up Klein Matterhorn.
 I actually got sick up there (altitude sickness), so make sure to not get to the cable cars too fast (and have some stops in between – since you have to change several times, it is possible).